dollarshaveclub/reframe.js/README.md

 ## 🖼 Reframe.js

-Reframe.js is a javascript plugin that makes embedded content responsive.
+Reframe.js is a javascript plugin that makes unresponsive elements responsive.

 ### Setup